aaronbloomfield/ccc/hws/auction/index.md

 #### Auction 2

 The second auction should end *two weeks* after the assignment is due.
 Just get it on the day two weeks later -- we don't really care about the time, as long as the date is 14 days after the assignment due date.
 Basically, we want to see an active auction.
 This, also, should have a few bids on it.
 This auction use the second of your (three) NFTs.
 You will be submitting the auction ID for this auction as well as the NFT token ID.
+This should be a fixed closing date (`fixedTime` in `startAuction()` is true).

 ### Task 4: Class Auctions